vsbuffalo/eidos.vim/README.md

-## eidos.vim — Vim syntax highlighting for SLiM's eidos language
+## eidos.vim — Vim syntax highlighting for SLiM's Eidos language

-This is a very simple Vim plugin for syntax highlighting for the eidos language for [SLiM](https://messerlab.org/slim/).
+This is a very simple Vim plugin for syntax highlighting for the Eidos language for [SLiM](https://messerlab.org/slim/).